-Central to the life of the village are the primary school, Parish Church, Methodist Chapel, village shop, post office, pub and football club.
+Central to the life of the village are the primary school, Parish Church, Methodist Church, village shop & post office, pub and football club.
 The village has four community rooms, the Village Hall at Churchtown, the Band Room and the Methodist Church in the middle at Row and the Institute & Memorial Hall lower down at Limbhead.
 Other important services are 2 part-time doctors’ surgeries, and a monthly mobile library..
 There is a play areas at Rylands and our Community Bus is regularly used.
 The village has a Silver Band, a Youth Club and a Guide & Brownie group which meet in their hut at Lower Lank.

 Landscape designations cover the entire Parish, including an Area of Outstanding Natural Beauty, an Area of Great Landscape Value, a Site of Special Scientific Interest, a Special Area of Conservation, several Cornwall Nature Conservation Sites, and an Area of Great Historic Value.